Mango-information-systems/mango-is-website/source/index.md

    - type: reference
      content:
       project: Data-warehousing
-      description: "<p>We have been involved in nearly all roles of Corporate Data-Warehousing projects: business analysis, architecture, data modeling, technical analysis, data integration (ETL), conception and development of reports and dashboards...</p><p>These projects tend to often hit roadblocks: technical complexity, politics, lack of vision alignments between the stakeholders...
-This is why we focus on client-orientation with a rich communication with the clients, and advocate for good knowledge management inside the BI teams.
-As a result, not only do we <strong>improve the quality of the reporting systems</strong> created, but we also <strong>reduce the costs of our clients' projects</strong>.</p>"
+      description: "<p>We have been involved in nearly all roles of Corporate Data-Warehousing projects: business analysis, architecture, data modeling, technical analysis, data integration (ETL), conception and development of reports and dashboards...</p><p>These projects tend to often hit roadblocks: technical complexity, politics, lack of alignment of vision between the stakeholders...
+This is why we focus on client-orientation with rich communication with the clients, and advocate for good knowledge management inside the BI teams.
+As a result, not only do we <strong>improve the quality of the reporting systems</strong> created, but we also <strong>reduce the costs of your projects</strong>.</p>"
       domains: [Corporate Business Intelligence]
       tech: [SAP BusinessObjects, SAP BusinessObjects Data Services, powerDesigner, Toad, PL/SQL, Confluence, Jira]
       dataTech: [Oracle database, SQL Server, Eurostat, ABAC DWU, Sysper2, SAP BPC, Sybase]